 Two different kinds of artificial mines are used in this competition:

 These buried metallic cubes mimic real anti-personnel (AP) blast mines.
 Real AP blast mines are deliberately designed to be small (typically 6-14 cm in diameter): this makes them cheaper and easier to store, carry and deploy.
 AP blast mines rely on the effect of explosive blast to damage the victim, and are designed to detonate when the victim steps on them.
 These mines are often buried in order to camouflage their presence.

 The robot can be UGVs, UAVs with no limitations for size.
 Wireless controller based on ZigBee for example would be recommended to communicate the base station with the robot due to the large size of the field.
 In case of autonomous robots, all the actions of the robot must be completely autonomous without human intervention.
-Autonomous robot will be rewarded a 40% bonus over teleoperated robots.
-Careful attention must be paid to the robot locomotion systems as the roughness of the terrain is very high.
+Autonomous robot will be rewarded a 20% bonus over teleoperated robots.
+Careful attention must be paid to the robot locomotion systems, as the roughness of the terrain is very high.
 Both unmanned ground vehicles (UGVs) and unmanned aerial vehicles (UAVs) are allowed as illustrated in the figure below.